 Conferral of Graduate Degrees.
-Degrees are conferred only at commencement at the end of each academic year.
-If a student has completed all degree requirements prior to that time, a letter will be issued certifying that the graduate degree program has been completed and that the degree will be conferred at the next commencement.
+Degrees are conferred only in October, March, and May of each year.
+Diplomas are given only in May.
+If a student completes all degree requirements at another time, a letter will be issued certifying that the graduate degree program has been completed and that the degree will be conferred at the next commencement.